ThiyagarajahRajitha/Inventory-Management-API/README.md

 ### Authentication

-- JWT authentication is used for protected routes.
+- JWT authentication is used for protected routes
-- Only the `GetAll` endpoint of the Inventory Master API is secured.
+- Only the `GetAll` endpoint of the Inventory Master API is secured
 - Use the following credentials to authenticate:
 			Username: *admin*
 			Password: *password*